In this article, you will learn why Stingray City is one of the safest tourist attractions in the Cayman Islands.

-Every year, hundreds of thousands of people enjoy Stingray City without having any issues.
+Every year, hundreds of thousands of people visit Stingray City without having any issues.
+The stingrays are very friendly and are not scared of people.

 Has anyone been stung at Stingray City?